 Place the flour in a large bowl.
 Add the yeast on one side of the flour and the salt on the other.
 Add the butter and most of the water, then mix by hand using a circular motion and keep turning until all the dry ingredients are incorporated into a soft and just-wet dough, only adding the rest of the water if necessary to get the right consistency.

 Turn out the dough onto a lightly floured surface and knead by hand for 6 to 8 minutes until the dough has changed texture from grainy to smooth and pillowy.
 Place in a lightly oiled bowl and cover with a tea towel or oiled clingfilm.
-Leave the dough to rise for 2 hours, then knock out the air by punching it while it's in the bowl.
+Leave the dough to rise for just over an hour, until it has doubled in size (put it in a slightly warm place in the winter), then knock out the air by punching it while it's in the bowl.
 This is Dan's favourite bit, as you can see above.

 Kneading with a dough hook